The Center for High Throughput Computing (CHTC) offers a variety of large-scale computing

 Discovery: Challenge of Transdisciplinary Science pod cast series.

 The CHTC facilitates access to an ever-growing set of resources.
-The UW campus computing grid is comprised of pools of
+The UW Grid of multiple compute pools (similar to clusters)

 - The HTCondor project

-provides the globally-used HTCondor software that powers the CHTC.
+provides the globally-used HTCondor software that powers the CHTC's HTC resources.
 HTCondor enables the CHTC to

 maximize job throughput for many simultaneous users, each with different needs.
 It supports